wp-plugins/appointment-booking-calendar/README.txt

 = Q: After booking appointment I'm not receiving the emails with the appointment data. =

-Please check if after the completing the payment at Paypal the appointment appears registered in the appointment calendar (some time slot unavailable):
+Please check if after the completing the payment at PayPal the appointment appears registered in the appointment calendar (some time slot unavailable):

 * **If the appointment purchase is registered**, then the problem is that you server has some additional configuration requirements to send emails from PHP.
 The Appointment Booking Calendar plugin uses the settings specified into the WordPress website to deliver the emails, if your hosting has some specific requirements like a fixed "from" address or a custom "SMTP" server those settings must be configured into the WordPress website.

 * **If the appointment purchase isn't registered**, first check if you are testing the appointment booking form on a local website or in an online website.
 Note you should test this feature into an online website (local websites cannot receive PayPal IPN connections).

-* **If the appointment purchase isn't registered and you are testing it on an online website**, then check if the payment appears as "completed" at the Paypal seller account (no red flags, no pending mark).
-Check also if your Paypal account is setup to automatically accept payments in the selected currency.
+* **If the appointment purchase isn't registered and you are testing it on an online website**, then check if the payment appears as "completed" at the PayPal seller account (no red flags, no pending mark).
+Check also if your PayPal account is setup to automatically accept payments in the selected currency.
 The payment must be "accepted" and "completed" in the PayPal seller account.

 == Other Notes ==